The Burning (1981 film): Conception

 In 1980, Harvey Weinstein was desperate to break into the movie business.
 Weinstein and producing partner Michael Cohl recognized the success of low-budget horror films such as The Texas Chain Saw Massacre (1974) and Halloween (1978), and began swapping horror stories.
 Having heard stories about the Cropsy legend when he was a young camper in upstate New York, Weinstein brought the idea to Cohl, who loved it.

 The project was initiated before the popularity of Sean S. Cunningham's sleeper hit Friday the 13th (1980), with Harvey Weinstein creating a five-page treatment in 1979 under the title "The Cropsy Maniac" and registering it in April 1980, a full month before Cunningham's film was released.
 Coincidentally, at the same time, director Joseph Ellison also had a film in pre-production under the title "The Burning", but changed the name to Don't Go in the House (1980) to avoid confusion with Weinstein's film.
 The production also bore similarities to another slasher movie in pre-production, a film that would become known as Madman (1982).
 In summer 1980, during a casting call for Madman, one of the actresses commented that her boyfriend was acting in The Burning.
 This prompted Madman to change its entire premise, which was built around the Cropsy legend.
-This change caused story alterations on Madman, and filming on that film was delayed until October 1980.
-Madmans delay was costly for the film, as it did not receive a theatrical release until January 1982.
+This led to a delay in its filming until October 1980, which proved costly as it didn't receive a theatrical release until January 1982.
 The over-saturation of genre films competing with each other was one of the side-effects of the early 1980s slasher boom.

-Cohl told Variety that he, Weinstein and producer Corky Burger took an early version of the script to the 1980 Cannes Film Festival, where it was met with positive reception, although they rejected initial six-figure offers, hoping to land more money once the film had been shot.
+Cohl told Variety that he, Weinstein and producer Corky Burger took an early version of the script to the 1980 Cannes Film Festival, where it was well received, although they rejected initial six-figure offers, hoping to land more money once the film had been shot.
 This was a similar approach to how Friday the 13th had earned distribution with Paramount Pictures.

 British director Tony Maylam, known for rock music documentaries in the 1970s, was hired as The Burning's director in summer 1980.
 Maylam had met Weinstein and Burger while the producers worked as rock promoters.